Models for rational $(\infty, 1)$-categories: Introduction

 \subsection{Organization of the paper}

 Section \ref{section2} comprises the necessary background in simplicial sets and model categories.
-In Section \ref{section3}, we establish our characterization of rational spaces in terms of function complexes.
-In Section \ref{section4}, we use this characterization to give our model category for rational spaces.
-Section \ref{section5} has background on complete Segal spaces.
-Section \ref{section6} is on Segal categories, and it contains the description of the model category for Segal categories as a left transfer of the model category for complete Segal spaces.
-In Section \ref{section7}, we introduce rational Segal categories and we produce a model category for them.
-In Section \ref{section8}, we introduce rational complete Segal spaces and we produce a cartesian model category for them.
-Lastly, in Section \ref{section9}, we establish the equivalence of rational complete Segal spaces and rational Segal categories, and we describe our model category for rational Segal categories as a left transfer of our model category for rational complete Segal spaces.
+In Section \ref{section3}, we establish our characterization of rational spaces in terms of function complexes, and we use it to give our model category for rational spaces.
+Section \ref{section4} has background on complete Segal spaces.
+Section \ref{section5} is on Segal categories, and it contains the description of the model category for Reedy fibrant Segal categories as a left transfer of the model category for complete Segal spaces.
+In Section \ref{section6}, we introduce rational Segal categories and we give two model categories for them.
+In Section \ref{section7}, we introduce rational complete Segal spaces and we produce a cartesian model category for them.
+Lastly, in Section \ref{section8}, we establish the equivalence of rational complete Segal spaces and rational Segal categories, and we describe our model category for Reedy fibrant rational Segal categories as a left transfer of our model category for rational complete Segal spaces.